 One of the scariest threats to me is pandemic flu.
 Unlike Ebola, flu spreads very well at least partly because it is airborne.
 In 2012 researchers published data in Science magazine showing how many mutations it would take to make H5N1 – bird flu – airborne and it was just five.
 Officially, H5N1 kills about 60 percent of those infected, even a fraction of that would be devastating for humanity.

 I thought we'd dealt with bird flu.

 There have been more cases recently and I think H5N1 vaccines have been developed, but the virus is still only in birds.
-Influenza is an RNA virus, and the way they replicate is very mutagenic – so they mutate and evolve rapidly.
+Influenza is a retrovirus, and the way retroviruses replicate is very mutagenic – so they mutate and evolve rapidly.
 As each new influenza strain needs a new vaccine, the risk of a rapidly spreading flu – even one with a mediocre mortality rate – is possible and scary.

 So even if we do develop a flu vaccine, the virus will have most likely developed past treatment?

 A new flu strain would need a new vaccine, which would take time to produce.
 If the influenza outpaces the scientists then it could cause a lot of deaths before being contained.
 I think the movie Contagion showed that scenario very well, although I think Contagion features something more like a hantavirus rather than flu.

 I hope not, she's had a rough time recently as it is.

 Finally, what's the worst virus you've heard of existing today?